 Not a huge deal, but we prefer squared corners to reduce the risk of a pacifier falling through the corner gap in the middle of the night.

-The cover itself was super soft, both the blue and white sides.
+The cover itself was super soft, with both the blue and white sides.
 It's not waterproof, but it did provide a nice soft and breathable layer.

 The zipper on the cover was flimsy and felt like it would break easily.
 Amazon reviewers confirm that's definitely possible!
 Be gentle when removing and refitting the cover, and always wash/dry it with the zipper completely closed.

-The infant side was sufficiently firm, and you'll easily be able to tell the difference between the firm infant side and softer toddler side.
+The infant side was sufficiently firm, and you'll easily be able to tell the difference between the firm infant side and the softer toddler side.

 Dourxi claims there is a memory foam layer on the toddler side.
 If there is, it's certainly not as plush as you might expect!
 That's not to say the toddler side isn't comfortable - it is.
-Just don't expect any high quality memory foam top layer.
+Just don't expect any high-quality memory foam top layer.